zeeshanmcp12/kubernetes/nodes.md

 ### Where it stores configuration for kubernetes
 - ~/.kube/config

+### Expose service in Kubernetes
+- NodePort
+  - minikube service <service_name> --url
+  - run this command in separate terminal otherwise the session will be timedout hence no exposure of service.
+- LoadBalancer
+  - minikube tunnel
+  - This will assign an IP to pod and expose the service.

+### Create deployments in Kubernetes
+- kubectl create deployment nginx --image=nginx:alpine
+  - kubectl expose deployment nginx --type=LoadBalancer --port=80

 ### Important
 - kubectl run nginx --image=nginx:alpine --port=80
   - This command will create a pod as well as the deployment in older version but in newer version it only creates a pod and not the deployment.
 So, to create a deployment along with the pod, we need to execute below command: